marioy47/blog-site/src/content/projects/arkbox-database-and-file-sync/index.md

 ---
 title: Multiple data sources synchronization using AWS Lambda
-cover: lambda-function.png
+cover: ./lambda-function.png
 date: 2020-04-30
 client: Undisclosed
-tags: aws, database, cloud, javascript, serverless, s3, rds, postgresql, mssql
+tags: [aws, database, cloud, javascript, serverless, s3, rds, postgresql, mssql]
 summary: Synchronize a MS SQL database and S3 Bucket with a PostgreSQL database using lambda functions written in JavaScript.
 ---

-# Multiple data sources synchronization using AWS Lambda

 In this project I was part of a team of 2 engineers in charge of creating a _Business Intelligence_ system for a software development client in Medellín, Colombia.